Maher Arar: United States lawsuit

 After seven years of pain and hard struggle it was my hope that the court system would listen to my plea and act as an independent body from the executive branch.
 Unfortunately, this recent decision and decisions taken on other similar cases, prove that the court system in the United States has become more or less a tool that the executive branch can easily manipulate through unfounded allegations and fear mongering.
 If anything, this decision is a loss to all Americans and to the rule of law.

-The Center for Constitutional Rights, who represents Maher Arar, petitioned the US Supreme Court on February 1, 2010, to hear the Arar case.
+The Center for Constitutional Rights, who represented Maher Arar, petitioned the US Supreme Court on February 1, 2010, to hear the Arar case but the Court declined.

-The US Supreme Court declined to hear Arar's case.

 US government response

 Throughout the Bush administration's term, it continued to maintain that Arar's rendition to Syria was legal and well within its rights.
 The government has not publicly acknowledged that Arar was tortured in Syria.